MicrosoftDocs/memdocs/windows-365/nxt/overview.md

 ### Media optimizations

-NXT supports local redirection of web multimedia content, ensuring a smooth, high-quality experience, just like on a local PC.
+Windows 365 Link supports local redirection of web multimedia content, ensuring a smooth, high-quality experience, just like on a local PC.

 ## Unit dimensions